jennego/portfolio-2023/README.md

 Here we go again.
-Basic portfolio made with Gatsby.
+Basic portfolio made with Gatsby and Contentful.